mediasoup-client-aiortc

 - Default values for

-platform:- "hw:0" for audio.
+Linuxplatform:- "hw:0" for audio.

 - "/dev/video0" for video.

-is "file".
+Mandatory if source is "file".
 Must be the absolute path to a multimedia file.

-is "url".
+Mandatory if source is "url".
 Must be the URL of an HTTP stream.

-Specifies the device format used by ffmpeg
+Specifies the device format used by ffmpeg.

 -